 - Knapweed is another invasive plant in zone 4 and can form dense areas that affect the value of pastures and rangeland.
 The seeds of both are spread by grazing animals, machinery, and on shoes or clothing.

-- Herb Robert, otherwise known as sticky bob, does indeed stink, and not just from its pungent odor.
+- Herb Robert, otherwise known as stinky bob, does indeed stink, and not just from its pungent odor.
 This invasive plant pops up everywhere.

 - A tall, up to 10 feet (3 m.) invasive perennial is toadflax.
 Toadflax, both Dalmatian and yellow, spreads from creeping roots or by seed.